GateKeeper-GPU: Fast and Accurate Pre-Alignment Filtering in Short Read Mapping: Evaluation

-Due to platform differences, we believe that it would not be completely fair to make a comparison between GateKeeper-GPU and other filtering tools in terms of filtering throughput.
-To create a point of reference, we can briefly express the following observations. \editedII{Within 40 minutes,} GateKeeper-FPGA and SHD can filter up to respectively $\sim$4 trillion and $86$ billion potential mappings\cut{ in 40 minutes}.
-Regarding kernel time, GateKeeper-GPU can filter more than 7 trillion pairs \cut{within 40 minutes }with 8-GPUs in host-encoding fashion, in \editedII{Setup\_1} on sequence length of 100bp with error threshold 0.
-However, when we consider filter time, the highest number of filtration pairs is $\sim$40 billion\cut{ within 40 minutes}, on the same dataset conditions with \editedII{a} device-encoding option on 8 GPUs.
+Due to platform differences, we believe it would not be completely fair to make a comparison between GateKeeper-GPU and other filtering tools in terms of filtering throughput.
+To create a point of reference, we can briefly express the following observations.
+Within 40 minutes, GateKeeper-FPGA and SHD can filter up to $\sim$4 trillion and $86$ billion potential mappings, respectively.
+Regarding kernel time, GateKeeper-GPU can filter more than 7 trillion pairs with 8-GPUs in host-encoding fashion, in Setup\_1 on sequence length 100bp with error threshold 0.
+However, when considering filter time, the highest number of filtration pairs is $\sim$40 billion, on the same dataset conditions with a device-encoding option on 8 GPUs.

-Considering all of the observations on the filtering throughput of GateKeeper-GPU, we conclude that when the other variables are kept constant, read length and encoding actor (host or device) are critical variables that directly affect the performance whereas error threshold has a negligible effect.
+Considering all of the observations on the filtering throughput of GateKeeper-GPU, we conclude that when the other variables are kept constant, read length and encoding actor (host or device) are critical variables that directly affect the performance, whereas error threshold has a negligible effect.
 Data prefetching also plays an important role as a platform-dependent factor.